Questions about the history and work of the Kunststoff-Institut Lüdenscheid

 The membership of the supporting association includes companies of various sizes from all plastics-related industries.
 Here you will find an overview.

 How many members does the supporting association have?

-The number of member companies always fluctuates slightly during the year, currently there are round about 280 companies.
+The number of member companies always fluctuates slightly during the year, currently there are arround 400 companies.